logan17sx2/Corporate_Helper/README.md

-# Corporate_Helper
+# FP&A Manufacturing Hub

-Repo for use by people in the corporate world, trying to alleviate tedious tasks.
+Toolkit for financial analysts in manufacturing.